-This grey stone tiled finish is urban, modern and minimalistic.
-And the black details such as the taps, handles, sink, cabinetry and decor items give a dark and moody feel that enhances the overall contemporary feel.
-I love the element of the skylight that is bringing in oodles of natural light into the otherwise dark bathroom.
+A grey stone tiled finish is urban, modern and minimalistic.
+And black details such as the taps, handles, sink, cabinetry and decor items give a dark and moody feel that enhances the overall contemporary feel.
+The element of a skylight can bring in oodles of natural light into the otherwise dark bathroom.

 11. A cosy space

-The designer of this space has been able to utilise the small space fitting in the essentials.
-The bathtub and toilet are framed by the grey planked half wall which separates the two areas.
-And timber has been used to break up the whites and greys which works really well especially with the timber slab across the bathtub and floating shelf which is housing decor and a plant.
+A good designer can utilise a small space fitting in the essentials.
+The bathtub and toilet can be framed by a grey planked half wall which separates the two areas.
+And timber can break up the whites and greys which works really well especially with a timber slab across the bathtub!

 12. Moroccan tiles

 Moroccan tiling is something that really makes my heart sing.
 This pattern is reminiscent of flower petals which brings a feminine touch however still has a hint of masculinity with the grey tones throughout.

 13. Simple greys